 Rated Capacity.
-The Tube-Ice[®] machine is rated to produce a given amount of ice when operating under the proper conditions as specified in this manual (see Section 11 for the operating specifications).
+Tube-Ice[®] machines are rated to produce a given amount of ice when operating under the proper conditions as specified in this manual (see Chapter 11 for the operating specifications).
 You should be prepared to handle the ice produced as it is discharged from the machine and move it to your storage or bagging area promptly.